 First-Aid Room

 A first-aid area with appropriate equipment, supplies and provisions for the child to recline shall be designated in each school.
 At least two (2) adult employees in each school, at least one (1) of whom shall be present at the school at all times during school hours, shall have completed and been certified in a standard first aid course that includes cardiopulmonary resuscitation for infants and children.

+Automated External Defibrillators (AEDs)

+The District shall maintain a portable AED in a public, readily accessible, well-marked location in every middle and high school building and, as funds become available, at school-sanctioned middle and high school athletic practices and competitions.
+A minimum of three (3) employees in the school and all interscholastic athletic coaches shall be trained on the use of a portable AED.2

 The District shall have employees trained in accordance with the law to administer or help administer emergency medications.